TechCrunch

-Ÿnsect, the startup building the world’s most high tech bug colony, have added $224 million in equity and debt to an already impressive $148 million cash haul as it looks to commercialize its business.
+Ÿnsect, the startup building the world’s most high-tech bug colony, has added $224 million in equity and debt to an already impressive $148 million cash haul as it looks to commercialize its business.

 Investors backing the company include the Los Angeles-based investment firm Upfront Ventures and the FootPrint Coalition, an investment vehicle financed by celebrity superhero Robert Downey Jr.

-The financing, which includes $139 million in debt and another $65 million in equity will be used to fund the construction of the world’s largest insect farm in Amiens, France — set to open in early 2022.
+The financing, which includes $139 million in debt and another $65 million in equity, will be used to fund the construction of the world’s largest insect farm in Amiens, France — set to open in early 2022.

 Why invest a total of $372 million in equity and debt into bug farms?
 For Ÿnsect, it’s all about protein… and fish.
 Lots of fish.

-See fish farming is an exploding industry even as the numbers of wild caught fish dwindle thanks to rising consumer demand and declining supplies thanks to ocean acidification and warming waters caused by climate change.
+Fish farming is an exploding industry, even as the numbers of wild-caught fish dwindle thanks to rising consumer demand and declining supplies because of ocean acidification and warming waters caused by climate change.

 Industrial fish farming requires a lot of protein — and the sources of that protein are not good enough to keep industrial farmed fish healthy.